Device > Certificate Management > SSL/TLS Service Profile

 • To add a PQC algorithm, click Add, and then specify the following:

-• To delete a PQC algorithm, select the desired row, and then click Delete.
+• To delete a PQC algorithm, select the row with the PQC configuration you want to delete, and then click Delete.

 Encryption Algorithms